psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 datalad save -m "Make a mess by overwriting"
 ~~~

-We could revert the changes we just save, but let's overwrite the file
+We could revert the changes we just saved, but let's overwrite the file
 using correct inputs instead, to demonstrate another feature of
 `datalad run`.
 The sequence of actions we just did (unlock - change -
 save) is not uncommon, and `datalad run` has provisions to make all